 - Parameter changes

 - Snapshot changes

-- Changing block models
+- · Changing block models

 - Signal Flow view changes (adding/cutting/clearing blocks, changing path structure, etc.)

 - Master Input and Output Level sliders

+- A/B Compare functions (see next section)

-- Preset changes
+- Preset changes\

-NOTE: Loading a preset from the Presets Library window (or using the Open From Disk command within the Preset File Menu at the top of the Signal Flow) is undo-able, but most other actions performed within the Library window are not.
+\NOTE: Loading a preset from the Presets Library window (or using the Open From Disk command within the Preset File Menu at the top of the Signal Flow) is undo-able, but most other actions performed within the Library window are not.
 A few other limitations apply to Undo for preset changes-please also see the following list of unavailable Undo actions for details.